 What You Shouldn’t Stress About: Babies at 3-months-old will grab and hold just about anything that they can get their hands on.
 So if they are pulling hair, beards, or their own private parts, it’s not an issue.
 It’s just something that happens.

 There are fewer developmental milestones in the first year of your baby’s life than you might think.
 Here’s your month-by-month guide.

 Newborn sleep starts to normalize over the next few weeks.
-And as babies are able to bring hands to their mouths and suck their fists, they should be learning to self soothe.
-Also, at three months, as babies start learning to roll over, their risk of SIDS begins to decline.
-All of this means that babies can move into their own nurseries and parents can begin thinking about sleep training.
+And as babies are able to bring hands to their mouths and suck their fists, they should be learning to self-soothe.
+Also, at 3 months, as babies start learning to roll over, their risk of SIDS begins to decline.
+All of this means that babies can move into their own nurseries and parents can begin thinking about sleep-training.
 If you haven’t thought about how you plan to do this, now is the time for research.